 3. Have your car keys redone

-The easiest way to get a new key if you don’t have a duplicate is to go to a dealership.
+The easiest way to get a new key if you don’t have a duplicate is to go to a dealership for car key replacement.
 You must provide your vehicle registration certificate on site.
 The amount requested varies depending on the type of your key.
-For example, a standard key without electronics will cost you less than a new generation transponder key.
+For example, a standard key without electronics will cost you less than a new-generation transponder key.

 Do you have a duplicate key?
-Note that it is possible to obtain a reproduction from a locksmith specializing in the automobile.
+Note that it is possible to obtain a reproduction through car key replacement services from a locksmith specializing in automobiles.
 The presentation of the registration card is compulsory in this situation.

 Did you know?

 Depending on your contract, your car insurance may intervene to tow you to your home or your dealer in the event of the loss of your car keys.
-However, the production of new keys is generally not covered by the insurer.
+However, the production of new keys, such as car key replacement, is generally not covered by the insurer.

 In Summary